-The instructions on this page explain how to download the software image, apply it to an SD card, install it on a BeagleBone Green Wireless board, and connect the Afero hardware security module.
+The instructions on this page explain how to download the software image, apply it to an SD card, install it on a BeagleBone Green Wireless board, and connect the Afero Hardware Security Module (HSM).
 The OS image can be provided by Afero, or you can build it yourself to include your own customizations, depending on your needs.

 This page contains the following sections:

-Afero Potenco devices run on a Yocto Linux platform:
+Afero Potenco devices run on a Yocto Linux platform; specifically:

 You will need the following pieces of hardware: